pourhadi/5simages/README.md

-# FirstFrame.ai
+# FirstFrame.app

-FirstFrame.ai is a web application that transforms static images into engaging videos using AI technology.
+FirstFrame.app is a web application that transforms static images into engaging videos using AI technology.

 ## Getting Started